 - TigriSat (2014, CubeSat 3U);

-In June 2018 it reached four years of continuous flight heritage on UniSat-6 and Tigrisat.
+In April 2021 it reached more than six years of continuous flight heritage on UniSat-6, Tigrisat, and UNISAT-7.

 - User friendly software libraries are included: used on UniSat-6, TigriSat and Serpens satellites for the IMU, temperature sensors, RTC, flash memory, I2C, COM, SPI bus control and GPIO;